 This section identifies problems and tells you about the urgency of any repairs by using one of the following three categories:

 Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised.

 Structural movement

 Repair category 1

-Notes There was no evidence of significant structural movement within the limitations of our inspection.
+Notes From a single inspection there was no evidence of significant structural movement having affected the property.